Identity Document for Criminal History Checks

 • Australian Defence Force photo identity card

-• Commonwealth or state/territory government photo identity card (including Working with Children/Vulnerable People cards or government-issued occupational licences)
+• Commonwealth or State/Territory government photo identity card, including Working with Children or Vulnerable People cards

 • Aviation Security Identification Card